fshowalter/franksmovielog.com-astro/README.md

 Push to Github and Actions builds the project and POST's to Netlify.

+## What's new in v2?

+Gatsby's [deathbed status](https://github.com/gatsbyjs/gatsby/commits/master/) prompted me to migrate to a new framework.
+I tried Next.js first (see [why not next?](#why-not-next) below) and decided on Astro.
+Losing Gatsby's GraphQL layer hurt (I still miss it) but the move means I can finally use ES modules and bump multiple dependencies (looking at you, [unified](https://github.com/unifiedjs/unified)).

+I also opted to prune as many dependencies as possible in the name of simplicity.
+Notably:

+- Vanilla Extract and Sprinkles in favor of Tailwind.
+The big draw for Vanilla Extract was the ability to leverage Typescript to type the styles, but Tailwind now has an eslint plugin that covers this usecase.

 ## Why not Next?

 I considered Next.
 Even ported the entire site over and had it all working.
 React Server Components are sweet.
 But Vercel (and Next) are focused on _apps_ not static sites.
 They don't have an asset pipeline and Vercel doesn't even cache anything in the `/public` folder.
 This makes sense as most _apps_ will offload this to a CDN.
 But for a static site, it's the priority.